 5 Tips for Helping Baby Sleep Through the Night

 This is the easy part.
-Start with a solid, and consistent bedtime routine at a decent hour (no later than 8:30pm).
-This will help teach your baby predictability.
-The more your baby knows what’s coming, the more likely he or she will accept it.
-You can start with something simple like washing up, pj’s, and reading a book or two.
-It doesn’t have to be anything complex.
-As long as it is the same routine, every night, at the same time.
-Eventually, your baby will get use to this routine and will know it’s time to go to bed since the routine will help signal that.
+Start with a solid and consistent bedtime routine at a decent hour (no later than 8:30 pm).
+This will help teach your baby predictability.1 The more your baby knows what’s coming, the more likely they will accept it.
+You can start with something simple like washing up, putting on pajamas, and reading a book or two.
+It doesn’t have to be anything complex, as long as it is the same routine, every night, and at the same time.
+Eventually, your baby will become used to the process and know it’s time to go to bed since the routine helps signal that.1

-This may include things such as: room darkening shades, swaddling if your baby is young, comfortable jammies, proper room temperature.
-Anything you can do to make your baby as comfortable as can be to promote a restful night’s sleep.
+This may include installing room-darkening shades, swaddling if your baby is young, putting on comfortable jammies, setting proper room temperature, etc. Anything you can do to make your baby as comfortable as possible to promote a restful night’s sleep.
 Babies are picky about comfort.
-Don’t compromise safety, but make sure your baby’s sleep environment is just right for him or her.
+Don’t compromise safe sleep, but make sure your baby’s sleep environment suits them.

-Take my advice, unless you want to be up all night replacing that pacifier, comfort nursing, or rocking your baby back to sleep, allow your baby to self-settle and fall asleep on his or her own.
-It’s the best thing you can do for your baby’s sleep.
-And imagine how many extra Zzzz’s you can catch, if you don’t have to keep running back in the room to put your baby back to sleep.
-I’m not saying you should never rock or nurse your baby to sleep, but if you are up all hours of the night doing so, this is not healthy.
-Not for you, not for your baby.
-Lay your baby down awake and let him or her fall asleep completely their own.
+Take my advice; unless you want to be up all night replacing that pacifier, comfort nursing, or rocking your baby back to sleep, allow your baby to self-soothe and fall asleep on their own.
+It’s the best thing you can do for their rest.2 Imagine how many extra Zzz’s you can catch if you don’t keep running into the room to put your baby back to sleep.
+I’m not saying you should never rock or nurse your baby to sleep, but it’s unhealthy if you do so all night.
+Not for you, and not for them.2 Lay your baby down awake and let them fall asleep independently.

-If you have been putting off making any changes in your baby’s sleep routine for fear of what you might have to deal with, then remember that it’s most likely only going get harder as your baby gets older.
-Also, keep in mind that a tired baby is a cranky baby, so you are not doing your baby any favors by putting things off.
-When your baby is overtired this makes skills like rolling, crawling, and standing much harder to accomplish.
-Can you imagine putting a baby that is not well rested down on a mat to do tummy time and practice rolling . . . yeah right!
+If you have been putting off making changes to your baby’s sleep routine for fear of what you might have to deal with, remember it will most likely get more challenging as your baby gets older.
+Also, remember that tired babies are cranky, so you are not doing your baby any favors by putting things off.
+When your baby is overtired, this makes skills like rolling, crawling, and standing much harder to accomplish.
+Can you imagine putting a baby who is not well-rested down on a mat to do tummy time and practice rolling . . . yeah, right!